Last Updated on February 16, 2026 by George Pavlopoulos

 The island is attracting lately mid to upscale tourism; therefore, everything comes at a price.
 There are significantly better accommodation options, but you should expect to raise (or even exceed) your budget.
 If you’d like to have a more stylish room in Schinoussa, I can highly recommend the following:

-1. Armonia by Grispos villas.
+- Armonia by Grispos villas.
 The hotel is located very close to Tsigouri Beach.
-Every room comes with air conditioning and free Wi-Fi, which is a fine option if you’d like to have a wonderful view of the Aegean Sea.
+Every room comes with air conditioning and free Wi-Fi, which is a nice option if you’d like a wonderful view of the Aegean Sea.
 The proximity to the beach is also a great advantage.

-3. Ailouros Scenic Guesthouses.
-A stylish accommodation option for your Schinoussa visit.
+- Ailouros Scenic Guesthouses.
+A stylish accommodation option for your visit to Schinoussa.
 The hotel is located in the heart of the Chora, and you’ll be close to the eateries and bars.
-The rooms are cozy, and they all have fantastic verandas.
+The rooms are cozy, and each has a fantastic veranda.

 For all other accommodation options on the island, you can use the interactive map below.